The Diary of Anne Frank Summary

 As Jews in German-occupied Holland, the Frank family fears for their lives.
-When Anne’s sister, Margot, is called to appear before the authorities, which would almost surely mean she was being sent to a concentration camp, Anne and her family go into hiding.
+When Anne’s sister, Margot, is called to appear before the authorities—which would almost surely mean she was being sent to a concentration camp—Anne and her family go into hiding.
 They move into a little section of Anne's father's office building that is walled off and hidden behind a swinging bookcase.
-The little diagram of the office building and "Secret Annex" along with the Thursday, July 9, 1942 entry gives us the layout.
+The little diagram of the office building and "Secret Annex" in the Thursday, July 9, 1942 entry gives us the layout.

 Luckily, the Franks have tons of reading material and a radio.
 Anne grows in her knowledge of politics and literature, and she puts tons of energy into studying and writing.
 At the same time, she grows further and further away from the other members of the Annex.

 We see a real change in Anne when she begins hanging out in the attic with Peter van Daan.
 Around this time she starts having dreams about a boy she was in love with, another Peter: Peter Schiff.
 She sometimes even gets the two Peters confused in her head.